-Vanilla Fig Preserves recipe is made with whole vanilla beans and fresh figs. It’s divine on things like toast and crackers, as well as grilled meats and poultry.
-Everyone loves it!This unique preserves recipe is the most wonderful thing to make during fig season.
-I love having it at the ready as it’s delicious with so many foods.
+Fig Preserves recipe with Vanilla is made with whole vanilla beans and fresh figs. It’s fantastic on toast and crackers, as well as grilled meats and poultry.
+Everyone loves it!This unique fig preserves recipe is the most wonderful thing to make during fig season.
+It’s excellent to have at the ready as it’s delicious with so many foods.

 I love making unique preserves recipes — those that I normally wouldn’t easily find on the shelf at my local market.